User Guide / Using SciveraLENS

-There are several ways to create a new Collection in your Rapid Screen account (Remember, a Collection is just a group of chemicals that you’re interested in tracking).
-The method you choose can depend of the type of information you have available, your preferred way of working, and/or the number of chemicals you’d like to track in Rapid Screen.
+In SciveraLENS, the term “Collection” refers to a group of chemicals that you’re interested in tracking, this could simply be a list of ingredients you want to assess or could be a complete product’s formulation.
+There are several ways to create a new Collection in your account The method you choose can depend on the type of information you have available, your preferred way of working, and/or the number of chemicals you’d like to track in SciveraLENS.

 To start, click on My Collections.
-Once you are on the Collection Index page, click on the green “+” button in the upper right corner of your screen.
+Once you are on the My Collections or Collection Index page, click on the green “+” button in the upper right corner of your screen.

 (2) Select the type of Collection to create

-There are five methods available to create a new Collection in Rapid Screen.
+There are five methods available to create a new Collection in SciveraLENS.

 You can click on any of the “?” icons to learn more about each Collection creation type.